-As part of Learn2Apply, School of Graduate Studies, Jain University organized a workshop on ‘Education and Gender Justice’ in collaboration with Visthar, NGO, Bengaluru.
+As part of Learn2Apply, School of Graduate Studies, Jain (Deemed-to-be University)organized a workshop on ‘Education and Gender Justice’ in collaboration with Visthar, NGO, Bengaluru.
 Action Aid and Swaraj also joined hands in this event which was a part of global initiative to stop violence against women and make education safe for all.

 Ms. SagayaShanthi, Program Coordinator, Visthar, Ms. Nandini.
 B. K., Senior Program Officer, Action Aid, Ms. Anasuya from Swaraj presided over the event.